stephenhky/PyShortTextCategorization/docs/tutorial_topic.rst

     shorttext.classifiers.load_autoencoder_topic  ->  shorttext.generators.load_autoencoder_topicmodel

-For backward compatibility, developers can still call the topic models as if there were no such changes, although they are advised to make this change.
+Before release 0.5.6, for backward compatibility, developers can still call the topic models as if there were no such changes, although they are advised to make this change.
+However, *effective release 0.5.7, this backward compatibility is no longer available.*

 Classification Using Cosine Similarity
 --------------------------------------